JADES: A large population of obscured, narrow line AGN at high redshift: Discussion

 In Figure \ref{fig:stellar_mass}, we show the offset from the star-forming main-sequence (SFR/SFR$_{\rm MS}$) against the stellar mass for AGN and star-forming galaxies in the JADES survey (red and blue points); KASHz AGN survey (grey points) and SUPER AGN survey (green points).
-The AGN host galaxies in our sample have the same stellar mass distributions as the star-forming galaxies in the JADES HST Deep survey, with a median stellar mass of SF galaxies and AGN are $10^{7.9}$ and $10^{8}$ M$_{\odot}$, respectively.
+For sources from the JADES survey, we use the star-forming main sequence defined in \citet{Looser23SFH} as it was defined within the redshift and mass range of our sample.
+The AGN host galaxies in our sample have the same stellar mass distributions as the star-forming galaxies in the JADES, with a median stellar mass of SF galaxies and AGN are $10^{7.9}$ and $10^{8}$ M$_{\odot}$, respectively.
 The presence of AGN at such low masses indicates that AGN activity is also important in galaxies with M$_{*}<10^{10}$, as previously suggested by at high redshift \citep{Koudmani21,Koudmani22} and low redshift \citep{Burke22,Mezcua23, Siudek23}.

-The SFRs of our selected AGN are consistent with the star-forming galaxies in the JADES sample.
-However, measuring the SFR of AGN host galaxies is notoriously difficult \citep[see e.g.][]{Stanley15, Stanley18, Riffel21}, as AGN can contaminate the emission lines used to estimate SFR.
-Therefore, many of the SFRs presented in this work should be considered as upper limits.
-Further SED fitting to disentangle the AGN and star-formation activity will be performed in Silcock et al. (in prep).
+The SFRs of our selected AGN are consistent with the galaxies (star-forming, quiescent and star-bursting alike) in the JADES sample.
+Performing K-S test (Kolmogorov–Smirnov test) on the distribution of offset from the Main-Sequence for JADES galaxies and AGN, we estimate a value of P=0.53, indicating that they are indeed originating from the same underlying distribution.

 To evaluate the difference in the star-formation properties of AGN in our sample, we investigate the distribution of SF$_{\rm offset}$.
 Following \citet{Mullaney15,Scholtz18, Bernhard19}, we fitted the distribution of SFR/SFR$_{\rm MS}$ assuming that it is log-normal, with mode and width as free parameters, using an MCMC method.
 The mode and width of the derived log-normal distribution are $0.07\pm 0.10$ and $0.61\pm0.07$, respectively.
 The mode of the distribution is consistent with that of SFMS (mode$_{\rm SF}$ = -0.07; \citealt{Schreiber15}), however, the width is 2$\sigma$ higher than that of SFMS (width of SFMS of 0.3 dex).
 Some of this difference may be attributed to the methods used to derive SFR \citep{Caplar2019}.
 For example, the BEAGLE fitting accounts for physical variations that can lead to variation in the UV to SFR and H$\alpha$ to SFR relationships (see e.g. \citealt{Curtis-lake21}), while the UV and IR SFRs in \citet{Schreiber15} use simple conversions to SFR.